Kyle Fletcher: Independent circuit (2017-2023)

 Kyle Fletcher at an indie event in April 2019.

 In May 2017, Fletcher traveled to the United Kingdom to work on their independent scene, commonly working for WhatCulture Pro-Wrestling (WCPW) and Attack!
 Pro Wrestling.
 During July of the same year, Fletcher teamed up with fellow Australian wrestler Mark Davis as The Aussie Assault.
-The two commonly teamed from there on and eventually changed, their team name to Aussie Open, competing together across the UK.
+The two commonly teamed from there on and changed their team name to Aussie Open, competing together across the UK.
 Fletcher made an appearance for the Chikara promotion.
 Aussie Open also competed in Europe for promotions such as Westside Xtreme Wrestling.
 In August, Aussie Open made their debuts for Revolution Pro Wrestling and continued to work there long term.
 This meant that they would work with New Japan Pro-Wrestling talent due to their working agreement with RevPro.
 Aussie Open commonly faced talent such as Roppongi 3K, who were on a learning excursion from New Japan.
 During their tour of the UK in May 2018, Aussie Open made their Ring of Honor debut, losing to Dalton Castle's "boys".
 In March 2019, Aussie Open won the wXw World Tag Team Championship before losing them to Ilja Dragunov and WALTER, ending their reign at 147 days.
 They regained the championships 41 days later, yet they had to vacate them after 14 days due to Davis suffering a leg injury.
 In May 2019, Aussie Open achieved a massive victory by defeating NJPW's Suzuki-gun (Minoru Suzuki and Zack Sabre Jr.) to win the British Tag Team Championships for the first time.
 They lost the titles to Sha Samuels and Josh Bodom, ending their reign at 50 days.